sphericalcylinder/MetalCompute/README.md

 # This release
-- This is a big one!!
+- This is a bigger one!!!
-- Globals
-  - TextureType has become TextureItemType
-  - vec, vec2, and vec3 are shorthands for std::vector
-  - Each texture dimension has its own storage size (MAX_TEXTURExD_SIZE)
 - Textures
-  - Added documentation
-  - Tests are written and they pass
-  - Small updates
+  - No more pesky MTLCompute::TextureItemType
-- CommandManager
+  - Multiple components (wow!)
-  - Support for 1d and 3d textures
-  - use loadTexture to load them
-  - if you really need to get them, use getTexture1,2,3D
+  - Uses custom types like float4 and uchar2
-  - lots of ugly if statements in the code
+  - Look in MTLComputeGlobals.hpp for the definitions
+  - Cleaned up a bit internally (not too much though)
+  - OOB indexing actually works (what was i thinking)
+- Buffers
+  - Length and itemsize is finally private
-  - no docs yet
+  - (why it wasn't originally i have no idea)
+  - Put checks in functions similar to textures
+  - Constructor without MTLCompute::ResourceStorageMode (defaults to Shared)
+- Custom exceptions
-- GPU
+  - MTLComputeErrors.hpp
+  - For Texture1-3D, Buffer, CommandManager, and Kernel
-  - support for and 3d textures
+  - Updated tests to check for this
-  - no 1d texture support (just use buffers/arrays)
-- Examples
+- Mostly written docs
-  - Seperate texture 2d and 3d examples
-  - No 1d texture examples (you can figure it out)

-I wrote the texure docs, but still need to write the new CommandManager and GPU docs.
+Sorry this took so long.
+I really didn't feel like writing the tests and docs so I put it off.
+The next release should have buffer component support as well as buffer to Texture1D conversion (or possibly a new TextureBuffer type).

 # Overview